duparq/hwa/doxygen/using.md

 ---------------------------------------

 HWA provides a few instructions that give informations about objects without accessing the hardware.
-These instructions can be used in assembler programming.
+Most of these instructions can be used in assembler programming.

 Instruction      | Result